 Motivate your employees to enjoy meetings and share ideas by starting professional gatherings off with a quick game or icebreaker.

-- Two truths and a lie: Have each member of your group share two facts and one falsehood about themselves.
+- Two truths and a lie: Have each member of your group share two facts and one lie about themselves.
 Have the group guess the falsehood.

-- Dinner party: Ask each of your employees to share one person, dead or alive, they’d most like to have dinner with and why.
+- Dinner party: Ask each of your employees to share one famous figure they’d most like to have dinner with and why.

-- Achievement sharing: Have each member of the group share their proudest personal achievement with the group.
+- Achievement sharing: Have each member of the group share a personal achievement with the group.

 - No smiling: Before starting the meeting, tell the attendees that they are not allowed to laugh or smile.
 See how long it takes before someone breaks the rule.

 Excellent and thoughtful communication is vital for employees who work together.
-These activities help develop communication skills in a low-risk environment.
+The following activities help develop team building and communication skills:

-- Scavenger hunt: Break your large group up into small teams.
-Provide them with a list of objects to find.
-The first team who can find them all wins.
+- Scavenger hunt: Break your large group up into small teams, and provide them with a list of objects to find.
+The first team to find them all wins.

 - Active listener: During a regular meeting, add random, unrelated words or phrases into your presentation.
 See who notices the most at the end of the meeting.